mariomateusg/ecommerce-chatbot/README.md

 ## Chatbot API Documentation

-The API documentation is found in the document
+The API documentation is found in the document [swagger.yaml](https://github.com/mariomateusg/ecommerce-chatbot/blob/main/swagger.yaml)
+The API has two methods, described below:

+* greetings: Get an initial greetings from Agent Bot.
+* reply: Get a reply from Agent bot given a query